hamzamahrous/Front-End-Challenges/Weather app/README.md

 -   **Components:** The UI is built using a modular, component-based architecture.
 This includes components for search, current weather, hourly forecast, and daily forecast.
 -   **Services:** Services are used to manage application-wide concerns such as fetching weather data from an API and handling unit conversions.
 -   **Models:** TypeScript interfaces are used to define data structures for `Location` and `Weather` data.
--   **Routing:** Although a single-page application, Angular's router could be used to expand the application with more views.

 ## Development server